-When a child joins the school in the Early Years, Ashurst CE Primary School staff will meet with parents/carers and, if children have attended nursery or pre-school, staff from those settings, to discuss any concerns and arrangements for transition.
-Children joining the school in any year group will be welcome to visit the school to familiarise themselves with the environment and meet staff.
+When a child joins the school in the Early Years, Ashurst CE Primary School staff will meet with parents/carers and, if children have attended nursery or pre-school, visit them in their setting to discuss any concerns and arrangements for transition.
+Children joining the school in any other year group will be welcome to visit the school to familiarise themselves with the environment and meet staff.
 Where appropriate, they will also be provided with key information, such as staff photographs and a list of routines of the day.

-We have a successful transition programme to prepare children for the move into a new year-group, including taster sessions and open evenings for parents/carers.
+We have a successful transition programme to prepare children for the move into a new year- group, including taster sessions and induction mornings for children and their parents/carers.
 Children with Autistic Spectrum Condition, or particular difficulties with change, will be provided with additional resources for starting school, moving to a new year group or moving on to Secondary School.

 Children with a Statement of SEN or an Education, Health and Care Plan will have their Annual Reviews held at least one full term before they leave Ashurst Primary School in order that their needs can be reviewed and appropriate provision put into place for their transition.
-Where appropriate they will be visited by the Secondary School SENCo/class teacher as appropriate.
+Where appropriate they will be visited by the Secondary School SENCo/Head of Year/ class teacher.